django/code-of-conduct/events.md

 for building trust within the community and ensuring the community that any issues that have been reported have been handled in an appropriate manner.

-This guide is provided for conference organizers.
+This guide is provided for event organizers.
 We particularly hope it is useful for Conference Chairs and Code of Conduct responders.

 Note that this is the public-facing summary transparency report.
 For operational purposes, an event should also